jonbleiberg88/mayacal/README.md

 There are currently no external dependencies outside of the standard python library.
 Note the the package requires Python 3.5 or later.

-### Testing
+### Testing (WIP)
-Testing is implemented via pytest (WIP).
+Testing is implemented via [pytest](https://docs.pytest.org/en/latest/index.html).

-After instaling pytest, you can run all the tests in the package using the following command:
+After installing pytest, you can run all the tests in the package using the following command:
 ```shell
 python -m py.test
 ```